crypto-infinity/web3up_code_examples/README.md

 https://web3up.info Code Repository: example code snippets

-If you would like to share it, please do it citing the author :)
+If you would like to share it, please do it quoting the author :)